recommenders-team/recommenders/docs/README.md

     cd docs
     make html

 To contribute to this repository, please follow these [guidelines](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines).
+See also the [Sphinx documentation](https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html) for the syntax of docstrings.